Definition of mention in English:

 - But other plants are equally worthy of a mention.

-- A polite expression used to indicate that an apology or an expression of thanks is not necessary.
+- A polite expression used to indicate that thanks or an apology are not necessary: ‘Thanks very much.’
+‘Don’t mention it, dear boy.’More example sentences

-- Used to introduce an additional fact or point that reinforces the point being made: I’m amazed you find the time, not to mention the energy, to do any work at allMore example sentences
+- Used to introduce an additional point which reinforces the point being made: I’m amazed you find the time, not to mention the energy, to do any work at allMore example sentences

 - You may end up with lung or heart problems, risking quite a few forms of cancer, and not to mention what it can do to an unborn child.

 - His is by far the most comprehensive coverage in the blogosphere, not to mention that he really knows his stuff.

 - The band are highly energetic, unique and lots of fun, not to mention very talented.